 Hooks: What are the factors that convert page visitors into paying customers?

-In order to understand how to convert leads into subscribers or paying customers, it is important to see how and why visitors land on your page and to use these drivers to optimise your page.
+In order to understand how to convert leads into subscribers or paying customers, it is important to see how and why visitors land on your page and to use these drivers for landing page optimization.

 Visitors could have landed on your page through results generated by a search engine, by doing research, or through referrals from previous and existing customers.